jadetyrer/tender/README.md

 ![trello](docs/trello-8.png)

 I managed to meet all the requirements for the MVP for Tender but there other features I would like to add moving forward.
 Due to time constraints the rating feature will be added at a later date.
 All of the main functionality is working and bugs have been fixed.
 Tracking my application in Trello meant all tasks could be logged and addressed in a timely manner.
+I would like to add more features in the future to improve the usability, for example, the star rating feature.